Links

 Children’s book trade fairs and festivals

 Book trade fairs are primarily business events for publishers but it is possible to obtain a visitor pass in some cases.
-I have attended the London Book Fair several times, just to see what current book trends are and to go to panel talks about the industry.
-It’s important for aspiring authors and illustrators to remember that publishers are at the fair to do business with their clients and partners, so it is not a good idea to show up at their stands to pitch your work.
+I’ve attended the London Book Fair several times to see current book trends and to go to panel talks about the industry.
+It’s important for aspiring authors and illustrators to remember that publishers are at the fair to do business with their clients and partners, so it’s not a good idea to show up at their stands to pitch your work.
 It’s better to use your visit as a chance to research the publishing industry and be inspired by all the contemporary books on show!

 Book festivals are open to everyone and there has been an explosion of new festivals over recent years.
-The large and established festivals, such the Edinburgh International Book Festival, the Hay Festival (which has expanded to Peru and Abu Dhabi) and the Cheltenham Literature Festival in the UK have been joined by smaller regional and local book festivals, as well as events run by library services and schools.
-Other regional book festivals with strong children’s book events are the Bath Children’s Literature Festival, the Manchester Literature Festival and several Yorkshire festivals that are dear to my heart: the Bradford Literature Festival and the Ilkley Literature Festival.
+The large and established festivals, such the Edinburgh International Book Festival, the Hay Festival (which has expanded to Europe and Latin America) and the Cheltenham Literature Festival in the UK have been joined by excellent regional and local book festivals, as well as events run by library services and schools.
+Other notable festivals include the Bath Children’s Literature Festival, the Manchester Literature Festival and several Yorkshire festivals that are dear to my heart: the Bradford Literature Festival and the Ilkley Literature Festival.

 Organisations promoting reading for children and their families